BrantaOps/branta-windows/README.md

 ## Donate

 Branta is free open source software.
-If you can, consider donating on [Geyser](https://geyser.fund/project/branta).
-All funds go towards improving and automating security for your stack.
+If you can, consider donating on [Geyser](https://geyser.fund/project/branta) 🙏

 ## Feature Requests & Bug Reporting